Andrew-Pelham/enigma-rpg/docs/Home.md

 Enigma uses a simple yet engaging rules system that emphasizes storytelling, player creativity, and teamwork.
 Whether you're solving a mystery in the heart of a jungle or navigating the high-stakes world of espionage, every session is filled with action, intrigue, and discovery.

-Check out the SRD to get started!
+Check out the SRD to learn the rules, and head to the Downloads for character sheets and an introductory adventure!